John Richard de Capel Wise: Life

 with the work.
 By 1875 he was settled at Sandsend, near Whitby.
-Some years later he had migrated to Edwinstowe, Nottinghamshire.
+Some years later he had relocated to Edwinstowe, Nottinghamshire.
 He visited Lyndhurst in the New Forest in August 1889, and being in a weak state of health he remained there through the winter.
 He died on 1 April 1890, aged 59, and was buried in Lyndhurst cemetery.

 Writings

 His first work was a pamphlet of poems called Robin Hood published in 1855.
-In 1860 he issued a novel in two volumes called The Cousin's Courtship with little success.
+In 1860 he issued a novel in two volumes called The Cousins' Courtship with little success.
 Following repeated visits to Stratford-upon-Avon he published (1861) a volume on Shakspere: his Birthplace and its Neighbourhood.
 The book contained a description of the local scenery, the natural history, the literary associations and dialect of Stratford-on-Avon.

-In 1862 he wrote The New Forest: its History and its Scenery.
+In 1862 he published The New Forest: its History and its Scenery.
 The book contained sixty-two illustrations drawn by Walter Crane and engraved by William James Linton.
 Wise walked through the district with Walter Crane selecting the views to illustrate.
 This would prove to be Wise's most successful book, and it went through five editions up to 1895.
 The most sought after edition by collectors was the "artist's edition" of 1883, to which Heywood Sumner added twelve etchings, and which had Linton's woodcuts mounted on India paper.

-In 1881 he anonymously published an elaborate volume called The First of May: a fairy Masque, which he dedicated to Charles Darwin.
+In 1881 he anonymously published an elaborate volume called The First of May: a Fairy Masque, which he dedicated to Charles Darwin.
 The text, a collection of lyrics from Wise's pen, was illustrated with fifty-two pictures by Walter Crane.
 The book was financially unsuccessful.